nfcpy/nfcpy/docs/topics/get-started.rst

 **Verify installation**

-Check if everything isntalled correctly and that *nfcpy* is able to find your contactless reader.
+Check if everything installed correctly and that *nfcpy* is able to find your contactless reader.

 .. code-block:: shell